Course Outline Fall 2025

 - Representing yourself as someone else, or having someone else represent themselves as you to an instructor, TA, or other UA employee.

-- Attending lecture/lab/seminar for someone else.
+- Attending a lecture/lab/seminar for someone else.

-Appropriate Collaboration
+Appropriate Collaboration:

-Students are not permitted to copy solutions on homework assignments.
 Here are some tips to avoid copying on assessments:

 - Do not write down something that you cannot explain to your instructor.